groupwrite-io/groupwrite.io/README.md

 ### Contribution guidelines ###

+* We're having weekly coding sessions in Tel Aviv, usually on Thursday evening or Friday noonish.
+You're welcome to join!

+TBD:
 * Writing tests
 * Code review
 * Other guidelines

 ### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+For any questions, contact Ron Gross (chiefninjaofficer@gmail.com, +972-52-6558841)